richi235/ADBGUI/README.md

 The ADBGUI Framework allows you to easily create a custom Web-Gui for your database.

-For office people you can say its a lightweight, extinsible opensource  M$ Access in the browser.
+For office people you can say its a lightweight, extensible opensource  M$ Access in the browser.

 ## Official Documentation